France (FR)

 Format vs. Active Validation

 This checks format only, not if a VAT number is really registered.
-Use VatDB's API to verify is a number is really registered and active.
+Use VatDB's API to verify if a number is really registered and active.
 VatDB checks official EU and national datasources.

 Format Overview